The initial idea for

 to record the findings.

-Representatives of the Parish Council, the WI, the Over-60s Club, Scout Group, PCC and the school were amongst the local groups who supported the grant applications and who have subsequently taken part in the project.
+Representatives of the Parish Council, the WI, the Over-60s Club, Scout Group, PCC and the school were amongst the local groups who supported the grant applications and who subsequently took part in the project.

 |Experts share their knowledge on a nature walk|

-The project commenced in spring 2001 and a number of Open Day Exhibitions have now been held, attracting lots of people and assembling an enormous amount of new information.
+The project commenced in spring 2001 and a number of regular Open Day Exhibitions were held, attracting lots of people and assembling an enormous amount of new information.

 An annual 'Bygone Buriton' Exhibition

 now takes place every year - usually in late September.
-Watch this web-site
+See elsewhere

 |Village Design Statement - produced in 2000|